 But having sat in the engineers seat, I can tell you I've stayed in hotel rooms smaller than that cab!'

 (Above-Below) Originally named 'Golden Shuttle', No 60008 (its later BR number) was renamed Dwight D Eisenhower in recognition of his service as Supreme Commander of the Allied forces during World War 2 (Eisenhower later became the 34th President of the United States 1953-1961).
 These shots by Ken Livermore of the repatriated 60008 & 60010 at Shildon will whet the appetite.
 Nick Newport and Ken made a 540 miles round trip from Reading to Shildon to photograph them.
 Ken writes - 'It was well worth the effort and saved us several thousand air miles!
 Full marks to the NRM!'
-Indeed it is due to the sterling efforts of the National Railway Museum at York that the A4 duo are now back on home soil.
+Indeed it is due to the sterling efforts of the National Railway Museum at York that the A4 duo are now back on home soil to celebrate a spectacular family reunion - a line-up of all six surviving A4 locomotives in the world!
+Now that's something worth seeing (below).
 The museum not only houses the largest collection of railway objects in the world, but admission is absolutely free - a good excuse to take the Missus and kids for a brilliant day out!
 Click here to visit the excellent NRM website.

 (Above-Inset-Below) After nationalisation in 1948, the newly-formed British Railways began experimenting with a number of liveries with a view to adopting a future standard for its express-passenger engines of a Class 8 power classification (dark blue) and for its fleet of express-passenger locomotives with a lower tractive effort (light green).
 Eventually a lighter shade of blue was chosen for its large express locos, which included the ex-SR 'Merchant Navy', the ex-LMSR Pacifics, the ex-GWR 'King' class 4-6-0s and the Peppercorn and Gresley Pacifics of the Eastern and North Eastern Regions.
 The repainting was started before the first British Railways totem device had been designed and BRITISH RAILWAYS was painted in full on the tender sides.
 (Above) Still awaiting its new five-digit smokebox numberplate, Class A3 No 60072 Sunstar heads the southbound Tees-Tyne Pullman out of York.(Inset Right) This locomotive nameplate, Sunstar, is from the LNER A1 Class 4-6-2 built by the North British Locomotive Co, Works No 23109, in September 1924, LNER No 2571.
 It was rebuilt and re-classified as an A3 in July 1941 and renumbered 72 in 1946, becoming BR 60072.
 It was allocated new to Gateshead in October 1924 and later to Tweedmouth, Copley Hill, Holbeck and finally Heaton again from where it was withdrawn in October 1962.
 After six months in store at Blaydon, it was cut up at Doncaster Works in May 1963.
 The loco was named after the racehorse, owned by Mr J B Joel, which won the 1911 Derby and 2000 Guineas.
 The plate - clearly stamped '2571' and '72' on the back - was mounted on a detailed wooden splasher with rivets and went under the hammer at a recent Great Central Railwayana Auction.
 (Below) Yet to be named 'Curlew', Class A1 No 60122 heads a motley collection of coaching stock out of York.